Music of Florence: Patronage of music

+State patronage

 The Herald was one position supported by the Florentine government.
 Heralds performed music during the twice-daily meals for the Signoria, held in the Palazzo Vecchio.
 One type of songs which heralds performed were canzoni morali, or moral songs.
 Many of the Herald's songs would have likely been improvised because their subjects would have often been transitory, such as current events.
 Perhaps the best example of state patronage in Florence is the patronage of the civic groups, the trombadori, trombetti, and pifferi.
 Originally, the trombadori and the Herald served as the performers for public ceremonies.
 After the 1370s, the two other groups were added.
 Like the Herald, these two groups played a role both in public ceremony and the daily meals of the Signoria.
 The government also patronized the civic groups to provide the music required to honor visiting dignitaries.
 The civic musicians thus served a particular and necessary role in the complex system of rituals followed for visitors.
 In some cases, state and church patronage of music overlapped, such as when the Florentine government had the civic musicians perform for church services, for example when they performed at Orsanmichele on feast days.